Framework

 Design Philosophy

-Style sheets - files which allow layout, colours, fonts and styles to be specified without amending the core page code - are also used, but again concentrating on the features that are supported in the same way by all the common browsers.
+Style sheets - files which allow layout, colours, fonts and styles to be specified without amending the individual page code - are also used, but again concentrating on the features that are supported in the same way by all the common browsers.

-In order to achieve much of the clever additional functionality that WebShell provides, the system makes extensive use of scripts, but these are well supported by all modern browsers and the functions are grouped into library files which can be updated easily.
+In order to achieve much of the additional functionality that WebShell provides, the system makes extensive use of scripts, but these are well supported by all modern browsers and the functions are grouped into library files which can be updated easily.

 Some Feature Highlights